-Sketch numbers will be assigned for ideas still in the early developmental stages.
-Preliminary sketch numbers that are assigned to a model or drawing shall be based on the NCSX WBS structure and take the following form: S B 112- XXXXXX.
+Sketches numbers will be assigned for ideas still in the early developmental stages, and likely before a clear concept has developed.
+The usual sequence is for sketches to precede concept drawings.
+Preliminary sketch numbers that are assigned to a model or drawing shall be based on the NCSX WBS structure and take the following form:

+- Mechanical Sketches SB112-XXXXXX (no spaces).
 Where the first letter (S) designates the NCSX project; the letter "B" is the last initial of the user name (first and second initials can also be used); 112 define the first three WBS levels and -XXXXX can be a number or alphanumeric description of the object.
-A sketch file directory (000\sketch) has been established to allow all engineers/drafters participating in the NCSX project to store sketch files.
-Should a sketch evolve into a design concept to be pursued, the sketch will be converted to a regular drawing using the numbering scheme outlined above.

-To facilitate AUTOCAD users in developing electrical drawings the regular drawing number will be altered by adding the letter E after the WBS number.
-An electrical drawing number will take the form SB112E011 where S is the NCSX project designation, B the sheet size, 112 defines the WBS breakdown, the letter E (to indicate an electrical drawing), followed by the drawing number (001).
-A second purpose of adding the electrical designation "E" is that it will allow a separation of the electrical and mechanical drawings.
-An AUTOCAD file will use text fles as a placeholder to save drawing numbers that are later replaced.
-As an example an AUTOCAD user may need to work outside of INTRALINK on a drawing with a planned number, sb144e002 and needs to hold this drawing number while the drawing is being developed.
-To do so the AUTOCAD user submits to INTRALINK a text file with the name, sb144e002.txt.
-After the AUTOCAD drawing is finished the file (named sb144e002.dwg) is placed in INTRALINK and the text file is moved to the INTRALINK folder "ZTRASH".
-The INTRALINK systems manager will remove objects in this folder at a later date.
+Withing the Pro/INTRALINK database, a mechanical sketch file directory (000_sketch) has been established to allow all engineers/designers/drafters participating in the NCSX project to store mechanical sketch files.
+Should a sketch evolve into a design concept to be pursued, the sketch will be converted to a regular drawing using the numbering scheme outlined above. - Electrical Sketches SB144E-XXXXXX.
+Since electrical drawings are developed outside the Pro/INTRALINK database using AUTOCAD, the user may develop a sketch using the NCSX drawing scheme.
+In order to hold this drawing number within the Pro/INTRALINK database while the drawing/sketch is being developed, the AUTOCAD user will need to submit a text file with the name (e.g., SB144E-XXXXX.txt to Pro/INTRALINK.
+After the AUTOCAD drawing is finished the file (named SB144E-XXXXXX.dwg) is placed in INTRALINK and the text file is moved to the INTRALINK folder "ZTRASH".
+The INTRALINK Manager (NCSX Design Integration Manager) will remove objects in this folder at a later date.